 Frequently Asked Questions:

-This is the page everyone seems to get wrong, they tell you how great they are but the actual question is ‘Why Choose them over other bike tour companies’, So:
+This is the question everyone seems to get wrong, they tell you how great they are, but the actual question is ‘Why Choose us over other bike tour companies in Vietnam’, So:

-Firstly and foremost I am a biker providing tours for bikers.
-As a Manxman, I grew up in the Isle of Man around bikes and bikers, both on and off road and have experience of touring and taking tours in other places such as Australia, Asia, Latin America, Europe and the UK, I’ve taken my best and worst experiences and used that to build tours I hope you’ll enjoy so much you’ll want to come back before you’ve left.
+Firstly, I’m a biker providing tours for bikers.
+As a Manxman, I grew up in the Isle of Man around bikes and bikers, both on and off road and have experience of touring and taking tours over 35 years in other places such as Australia, Asia, Latin America, Europe and the UK, I’ve taken my best and worst experiences and used that to build tours I hope you’ll enjoy so much you’ll want to come back before you’ve left.
 Over 70% of our customers are repeat customers.
+Each of my tours will also have a Vietnamese mechanic with us giving you an experienced and knowledgeable local to spend your Tour with.

-Also riding through these areas is a privilege and we are committed to keeping a low impact on the local communities and the beautiful countryside we travel through which helps maintain great relationships with the people we meet and have got to know along the way.
-It’s called the land of smiles, the locals are always pleased to see us arrive and stop to chat.
+Also riding through these areas with the freedom we have is a privilege and we are ensure we have a low impact on the local communities and the beautiful countryside we travel through which helps maintain great relationships with local people.

 The main one to avoid is the booking agent or tourism company that is not specifically a Motorbike Tour Company as they usually hire any guys who say they can guide or mechanic, but rarely can.

-Yes, anywhere else you’d like to visit or see outside of our tour we can organise for you.
+Yes, anywhere else you’d like to visit or see outside of our tour we can point you in the right direction of trusted partners.
 Whether that be other tours, transport, accommodation or simply local opinions on places you are considering visiting.

-- We provide open face helmets with optional clear visors and drop down sun shades plus all season HWK Motorbike water resistant, breathable Jackets made of 600d Condura fabric.
+• We provide open face helmets with optional clear visors and drop-down sun shades plus all season HWK/MVK Motorbike water resistant, breathable Jackets made of 600d Condura fabric.
 Many riders prefer to bring their own gear to ensure a good fit for the tour but also many riders don’t wear jackets due to the heat and humidity plus we are exploring not racing.

-- When riding the Minsk, panniers are provided and waterproof bags which either go inside the Minsk panniers or on the back of the Honda dirt bikes, if you bring your own bag you can still and it’s water proof you can also put your bag in ours, just in case it isn’t monsoon proof.
+• When riding the Minsk, panniers are provided and waterproof bags which either go inside the Minsk panniers or on the back.
+On the Hondas we’ll provide a large waterproof bag to put yours in, in case yours isn’t 100% monsoon proof.

-- We suggest that you bring a light weight water proof jacket as even on the clearest sunny day down pour can appear out of nowhere.
-We’ll always try to stop for a coffee or sugar cane drink if this happens as often they only last half an hour.
+• We suggest that you bring a light weight water proof jacket as even on the clearest sunny day down pour can appear out of nowhere.
+We’ll always try to stop for a coffee or sugar cane drink if this happens, as often they only last 20 minutes.

-People often bring a small back pack, however it can be hot and humid here and I prefer not to have a bag on my back for 10 days, so opt for a tank bag or small tool bag for essentials or your camera etc. I have seen new bags advertised that sit off your back to avoid sweating but they aren’t available here yet, so haven’t been able to test them.
-I use a tank bag, magnetic for the Minsk or you’ll need clips for the Honda’s.
+People often bring a shoulder bag, however it can be hot and humid here and I prefer not to have a bag on my back for 10 days, so opt for a tank bag, tool belt bag for essentials, phone, cash etc. I use a magnetic tank bag and they’ve been my best piece of kit over the years, just great for easy access and you can just lift it off when we got in anywhere.

 Clean and modern toilets are now common throughout Vietnam.
 Our hotels and homestays have good bathroom facilities.
 Even in remote regions most petrol stations have modern bathrooms and toilets.